Henry Hitchings: Other writing and television

-In May 2009 Hitchings became the theatre critic on the London Evening Standard, replacing Nicholas de Jongh.
+In May 2009, Hitchings became the theatre critic on the London Evening Standard, replacing Nicholas de Jongh.
 He left this role in 2019, after more than ten years, following cost-cutting at the paper.

-He has written for the Financial Times, the New Statesman, The Guardian, the Wall Street Journal and the Times Literary Supplement, amongst other publications, and has made radio, television and festival appearances.
+Hitchings has written for Financial Times, the New Statesman, The Guardian, The Wall Street Journal and The Times Literary Supplement, among other publications, and has made radio, television and festival appearances.

-Hitchings was the writer and presenter of the documentary Birth of the British Novel which was first broadcast on BBC Four on Monday 7 February 2011.
+Hitchings was the writer and presenter of the documentary Birth of the British Novel, which was first broadcast on BBC Four on Monday 7 February 2011.
 He had previously been a featured contributor to the documentary Samuel Johnson: The Dictionary Man in 2006.

 He became a Fellow of the Royal Society of Literature in 2015.
-In 2018 he took up the position of president of the Johnson Society of Lichfield; he was succeeded by Rowan Williams.
+In 2018, he took up the position of president of the Johnson Society of Lichfield; he was succeeded by Rowan Williams.